-Ageing and learning
+Ageing and Learning

 I am a recently retired university lecturer, teaching in psychology and education.
 As an academic I have worked as a national education advisor providing support and advice to teachers, schools and educational organisations.
 I am a published author with a passion for learning!